samthor/scoped/README.md

 Note that `:scope` is supported by most modern browsers—but without `<style scoped>` support, [it will match the HTML element](https://developer.mozilla.org/en-US/docs/Web/CSS/:scope).

+Rules which use `:scope` inside another selector (e.g. `:is(div:scope)`) are explicitly disallowed and will be cleared.
+If this _actually_ something you need, I will eat my hat. 🎩

 # Background

 Scoped CSS was natively available in older versions of Firefox and Chrome, but was removed around 2014.